Underbody armor systems

 The materials used for underbody armor systems are crucial for their protective function and durability.
 Typical materials are

-Absorb energy and offer excellent protection against splinters.
+- Ceramic composites: Absorb energy and provide excellent protection against splinters.

 These materials are often combined to achieve an optimum balance between protection, weight and cost.